Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators

 In this work, we have developed a coarse-grained model, based on the minimization of a Landau-Ginzburg energy functional, to account for the space-dependent lattice and electronic dynamics across the insulator-to-metal transition in the archetypal Mott insulator V$_2$O$_3$.
-The spontaneous long-range nanotexture, originated by the minimization of the lattice energy, emerges as a key element to describe both the temperature-driven and the photoinduced transition.
+The spontaneous long-range nanotexture, originated by the minimization of the lattice energy, emerges as a key element to describe both the temperature-driven and the photo-induced transition.
 The reduced-strain regions at the domain boundaries and corners provide the necessary template for the nucleation of metallic domains.
-In out-of-equilibrium conditions, the domain boundaries stabilize and protect the photoinduced non-thermal monoclinic metallic state, which would be unstable at equilibrium an in homogeneous systems.
+In out-of-equilibrium conditions, the domain boundaries stabilize and protect the photo-induced non-thermal monoclinic metallic state, which would be unstable at equilibrium and in homogeneous systems.

 Although the reported theory and experiments refer to the Mott transition in V$_2$O$_3$, the present results unveil a profound and general link between the real-space topology, the transition dynamics and the emergence of non-thermal electronic states in quantum materials.
 The combination of multiscale modeling and microscopy experiments with time-resolution offers new platforms to understand and control the transition dynamics of solids which exhibit spontaneous self-organization at the nanoscale.
-Indeed the complexity of space-dependent sold-solid phase transformations involving different degrees of freedom (electrons, lattice, spins, etc.) opens new exciting possibilities for achieving the full control of the transition and for synthesizing novel emerging metastable states that do not exist at equilibrium and in homogeneous phases.
-The combination of real-space morphology control via interface engineering, electric fields or pressure, with the development of novel excitation schemes to coherently manipulate insulator to metal phase transitions \cite{Horstmann2020} are expected to open new routes for achieving the full and reversible control of the electronic properties of correlated oxides.
+Indeed, the complexity of space-dependent solid-solid phase transformations involving different degrees of freedom (electrons, lattice, spins, etc.) opens new exciting possibilities for achieving the full control of the transition and for synthesizing novel emerging metastable states that do not exist at equilibrium and in homogeneous phases.
+The present results suggest possible routes to control metastable metallicity via the topology of the nanotexture. {For examples, crystals cut along different direction should exhibit little or no texture at all, which could change the dynamics of the photo-induced phase.
+On the other hand, the improvement in time-resolution and the use of free-electron-laser based spatially-resolved experiments are expected to provide fundamental information about the early-time dynamics of non-thermal metallization, which is missed in the present experiments.} The combination of real-space morphology control via interface engineering, electric fields or pressure, with the development of novel excitation schemes to coherently manipulate insulator to metal phase transitions \cite{Horstmann2020} are expected to open new routes for achieving the full and reversible control of the electronic properties of correlated oxides.